shoaibms/mango/README.md

 Genomic selection promises to accelerate tree crop breeding, but predictive accuracy often collapses when models are moved between ancestry groups—a **Structure Cliff**.
 This has quietly limited global breeding efforts, while remaining poorly quantified and mechanistically unexplained.

-This repository contains the full, reproducible analysis behind a 225-accession *Mangifera indica* diversity panel spanning Indian, Southeast Asian, and Floridian gene pools.
+This repository contains the full, reproducible analysis behind a 225-accession *Mangifera indica* diversity panel spanning three major ancestry groups: Oceania/Australia, Americas–South Asia admixed, and Southeast Asian gene pools.
 We ask, trait-by-trait:

 - Which fruit quality traits retain predictive accuracy across ancestries?
 - When can a small structural haplotype panel replace a dense genome-wide SNP panel?
 - Does deep learning uncover hidden epistasis, or simply re-express additive structure?

-### The Solution: Structural Super-Genes
+### The Solution: Supergene-like Structural Haplotypes

-The answer is that a handful of structural haplotypes behave as **additive super-genes**, preserving genomic prediction across ancestries for colour and vigour traits, while other traits (sugars, firmness) collapse into non-transferable, local polygenic architecture.
+The answer is that a handful of structural haplotypes behave as **supergene-like additive units**, mitigating the genomic prediction cliff for fruit weight and vigour traits, while other traits (sugars, firmness) collapse into non-transferable, ancestry-bound polygenic architecture.

 > This repository is intended for quantitative geneticists, breeders, and ML practitioners working on structured perennial crops.